ShivangiChy/Movie-Recommendation-System/README.md

 # movies-recommender-system

-An end to end content based movie recommendation system using cosine similarity
+An end to end content based movie recommendation system using cosine similarity.

-Tech stacks used: NumPy, Pandas, Python, pickle and Streamlit for frontend
+Tech stacks used: NumPy, Pandas, Python, pickle and Streamlit for frontend.